 About The Club

 The Hayakawa Kendo Club began in September 2004, thanks to a partnership with the Welland Wado Kai Karate clubs.
-We train at the Welland Martial Arts Centre, 40 Division St. in Welland, Ontario and at St. Andrew's United Church, 92 Main St., Port Dalhousie (St. Catharines).
+We train at the Welland Martial Arts Centre, 40 Division St. in Welland, Ontario.
 Visitors and new students are always welcome.
 Just contact us first to ensure there are no special events or other disruptions to our regular schedule.

 Welland Kendo Class Schedule